Sleepy4k/laravel-mini-crm/README.md

 # How to install ?

-- Run 'cp .env.example .env' and 'composer install'
+- Run `cp .env.example .env` and `composer install`
-- Configure your '.env' file with your Database
+- Configure your `.env` file with your Database
-- Then 'php artisan key:generate' to generate key app
+- Then `php artisan key:generate` to generate key app
-- 'php artisan migrate:fresh --seed' to migrate database and make dummy data
+- `php artisan migrate:fresh --seed` to migrate database and make dummy data
-- To display logo in Companies table run 'php artisan storage:link' then upload the logo
+- To display logo in Companies table run `php artisan storage:link` then upload the logo